-radish chutney or mullangi pachadi can be used as a side dish to accompany rice, chapathi or any indian breakfasts like idli, pesarratu, pongal or paratha.
+Radish chutney or mullangi pachadi – South Indian style mullangi chutney to serve as a side with rice, chapathi or any Indian breakfasts like idli, dosa, pesarratu, pongal or paratha.

-to make radish chutney I have used red radish, you can replace it with white one too.
+To make radish chutney I have used red radish, you can replace it with white one too.
 Please taste the radish before you use it for cooking.
 If it taste bitter avoid using it.

-Using Ginger reduces the smell of radish in this chutney.
+Using Ginger reduces the pungent smell of radish in this chutney.
 Dals can be replaced with peanuts or coconut to suit your taste.
 I have used chana dal and urad dal which brings a nutty aroma to the radish chutney.

 - ¼ cup tomatoes cubes or tamarind paste as needed